What are bed bugs?

 How do I get rid of bed bugs?

-Trust the pest professionals at Cura Termite and Pest Control to protect Orange County properties from bed bugs and other common pests.
+Trust the pest professionals at Cura Termite and Pest Control to provide quality bed bug control for Orange County properties protecting against bed bugs and other common pests.
 We keep people protected and rid properties of unwanted pests using products that are safe for families and pets.

 How can I prevent bed bugs in the future?